 Using a fridge is one of the safest methods to reduce the risk of bacterial growth.
-Although it is the slowest process, it ensures a secure and even defrost cycle.
-In addition, this method is best for more significant cuts of meat and whole birds.
+Although it is the slowest process, it ensures a safe and even defrost process.
+In addition, this method is best for larger cuts of meat and whole birds.
 Follow the steps below to get the best results:

 - Pack the meat: It’s best to use a leak-proof plastic or resealable freezer bag to pack the meat; this will prevent juices from contaminating other foods.